LEICA IIID

 Compared to Other Models

-It features a delayed action shutter release that is slightly different from the one found on the IIIf or IIIg.
+It features a delayed action shutter release that is slightly different from the one found on the IIIf or IIIg42.
 The end of the lever arm has six concentric circles, compared to only four on the IIIf or IIIg42.

 Military